ashdavies/talks/2019-07-05-android-navigation-component/android-navigation-component.md

 Navigation is hard.

-^ Starting off with a misnomer like this might not seem like a great start to a talk
+^ Starting off with a misnomer like this might not seem like a great start to a talk.

 ---

 ![](developing-hard.png)

-^ Often a topic of confusion and difficult for new developers to grasp
+^ Often a topic of confusion and difficult for new developers to grasp,

-^ With navigating from screen to screen being such a fundamental part of your android app
+^ With navigating from screen to screen being such a fundamental part of your android app,

 ^ Why is this, what makes navigation so confusing?